sanikamal/vuejs-omnibus/README.md

 ### 6. Two-Way Communication
 Vue.js also facilitates two way communications because of its MVVM architecture which makes it quite easy to handle HTML blocks.

+## Features available with VueJS.
+### 1. Virtual DOM
+VueJS makes the use of virtual DOM.
+The changes are not made to the DOM, instead a replica of the DOM is created which is present in the form of JavaScript data structures.
+Whenever any changes are to be made, they are made to the JavaScript data structures and the latter is compared with the original data structure.
+The final changes are then updated to the real DOM, which the user will see changing.

+### 2. Data Binding
+The data binding feature helps manipulate or assign values to HTML attributes, change the style, assign classes with the help of binding directive called `v-bind` available with VueJS.

+### 3.Components
+Components are one of the important features of VueJS that helps create custom elements, which can be reused in HTML.

+### 4. Event Handling
+v-on is the attribute added to the DOM elements to listen to the events in VueJS.

+### 5.Animation/Transition
+VueJS provides various ways to apply transition to HTML elements when they are added/updated or removed from the DOM.
+VueJS has a built-in transition component that needs to be wrapped around the element for transition effect.

+### 6. Computed Properties
+This is one of the important features of VueJS.
+It helps to listen to the changes made to the UI elements and performs the necessary calculations.

+### 7. Templates
+VueJS provides HTML-based templates that bind the DOM with the Vue instance data.
+Vue compiles the templates into virtual DOM Render functions.
+We can make use of the template of the render functions and to do so we have to replace the template with the render function.

+### 8. Directives
+VueJS has built-in directives such as `v-if`, `v-else`, `v-show`, `v-on`, `v-bind`, and `v-model`, which are used to perform various actions on the frontend.

+### 9. Watchers
+Watchers are applied to data that changes.Watcher takes care of handling any data changes making the code simple and fast.

+### 10. Routing
+Navigation between pages is performed with the help of vue-router.

+### 11. Lightweight
+VueJS script is very lightweight and the performance is also very fast.

+### 12. Vue-CLI
+VueJS can be installed at the command line using the vue-cli command line interface.
+It helps to build and compile the project easily using vue-cli.